 Your Level of Description Needs to Make Sense

-I’ve been reading a lot of scenes that just don’t make syntax sense or logic sense.
+I’ve been reading a lot of scenes that just don’t make syntax sense or logic sense (more on character logic).
 For example, I find an action sequence unrealistic if your character stops to describe the scene, the characters, the mood, or any of the action in too much sensory detail.
 Why?
 Well, imagine fighting some baddies Matrix-style.
 As bullets zoom by you, are you really stopping to reflect on a character’s sleek black trench?
 Or describe the marble hall that’s currently getting blasted to hell?
 No.

 You’re only paying attention to the things you need to survive, or sometimes your conscious mind isn’t working at all.
 So not only does superfluous description during an action sequence seem unnecessary and slow the pacing, I also just don’t buy it.
 That’s the crux of mimetic writing.